 There are lots of free resources, including those on our website, which can give you guidance but what you read online should only be considered guidance and not advice specifically tailored to you.

 The difference between guidance and advice is very important to understand.
-The Financial Conduct Authority (FCA) have defined what each of these terms mean in a financial context.
+The Money and Pensions Service (MPS) have defined what each of these terms mean in a financial context.
 And all financial services businesses must be clear about which information is advice and what is guidance.

-Read the FCA’s helpful information for more detail.
+Read the MPS’ helpful information for more detail.